YPares/porcupine/README.md

 # Porcupine

 Porcupine stands for _Portable, Reusable & Customizable Pipeline_.
+It
-It is a tool aimed at data-scientists and numerical analysts, so they can express general data manipulation and analysis tasks in a way (1) that is agnostic from the source of the input data and from the destination of the end results, (2) that a pipeline can be re-executed in a different environment and on different data without recompiling, by just a shift in its configuration and (3) that composability is maintained (any task can always be reused as a subtask of a greater task pipeline).
+is a tool aimed at data scientists and numerical analysts, so that they can express general data manipulation and analysis tasks,

+1. in a way that is agnostic from the source of the input data and from the destination of the end results,
+2. such that a pipeline can be re-executed in a different environment and on different data without recompiling, by just a shift in its configuration,
+3. while maintaining composability (any task can always be reused as a subtask of a greater task pipeline).

-Porcupine provides three frameworks that work together in that end: _serials_, _tasks_ and _resource trees_.
+Porcupine provides three core abstractions: _serials_, _tasks_ and _resource trees_.

 ## Serials

 A `SerialsFor a b` encompasses functions to write data of type `a` and read data of type `b`.
-Porcupine provides a few serials if your datatype already implements standard serialization interfaces, such as `aeson`'s To/FromJSON or `binary`, and makes it easy to reuse custom serialization functions you might already have.
+Porcupine provides a few serials if your datatype already implements standard serialization interfaces, such as `aeson`'s `To/FromJSON` or `binary`, and makes it easy to reuse custom serialization functions you might already have.